From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Evaluation Metrics

 \subsection{LLM Evaluation}

-This approach typically employs high-performance LLMs (e.g., GPT-4, Claude) as the core evaluators, leveraging techniques such as prompt engineering to systematically analyze the harmfulness, policy-violating severity, and jailbreak effectiveness of generated text.
+This evaluation typically employs high-performance LLMs (e.g., GPT-4, Claude) as the core evaluators, leveraging techniques such as prompt engineering to systematically analyze the harmfulness, policy-violating severity, and jailbreak effectiveness of generated text.
 For instance, Some researchers \cite{chao2023jailbreaking,ding2024wolf,mao2024divide} instruct GPT-4 to rate the harmfulness of response texts on a scale of 1–10, where 10 indicates explicitly harmful content and is considered a successful jailbreak.

-Limitations: Although this method demonstrates strong robustness in automated evaluation, in practice, the LLM may refuse to generate ratings for text containing harmful content, compromising the stability and feasibility of the assessment.
+Although this evaluation mechanism demonstrates strong robustness in automated evaluation, in practice, the LLM may refuse to generate ratings for text containing harmful content, compromising the stability and feasibility of the assessment.